ruby-rdf/rdf-ldp/README.md

 ```
 bundle exec ruby app/lamprey.rb

+# At v0.3.0, and after, do:

+gem install rdf-ldp
+lamprey
 ```

 An `ldp:BasicContainer` will be created at the address of your first `GET` request.
 Note that if that request is made to the server root,